 But may be the most surprising is the skill of designers who managed to unite these outstanding and often – almost opulent works of art into single, harmonious structure.

-Arab countries keep the wondrous spirit of One Thousand and One Nights alive – and none does it better than United Arab Emirates.
-This small country surprises whole world with the realisation of incredible ambitions.
+Arab countries keep the wondrous spirit of One Thousand and One Nights alive – and none does it better than the United Arab Emirates.
+This small country surprises the whole world with the realization of incredible ambitions.

 Lonely Planet Pocket Abu Dhabi is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.
 Promenade along the waterfront Corniche, tour the magnificent Sheikh Zayed Grand Mosque, or relax at a sheesha cafe; all with your trusted travel companion.
 Get to the heart of the best of Abu Dhabi and begin your journey now!